claimscout/VA-Claim-Scout/README.md

 - Identify conditions that may qualify for VA disability benefits
 - Find secondary and presumptive claims you may have missed
-- Understand the strength and gaps in your evidence
+- Understand the strengths and gaps in your evidence
 - Prepare for C&P exams and doctor appointments
 - Draft messages to your VSO, attorney, or VA representative
 - Build buddy statements and impact statements that carry legal weight